pingcap/docs-cn/ticdc/deploy-ticdc.md

 ## Modify TiCDC cluster configurations using TiUP

 This section describes how to use the [`tiup cluster edit-config`](/tiup/tiup-component-cluster-edit-config.md) command to modify the configurations of TiCDC.
-In the following example, it is assumed that you need to change the default value of `gc-ttl` from `86400` to `3600` (1 hour).
+In the following example, it is assumed that you need to change the default value of `gc-ttl` from `86400` to `172800` (48 hours).

 1. Run the `tiup cluster edit-config` command.
 Replace `<cluster-name>` with the actual cluster name: